 Practical application of principles and procedures learned in the classroom to the various phases of horticulture.
 Work experience will be paid or unpaid at local nurseries and landscape-related companies.
 Placement assistance will be provided.
 Two on-campus sessions will be scheduled.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 unpaid hours per unit earned.
 May be taken for a maximum of 12 units.